 Lights, Camera and Asteroid!
 That’s a wrap.

-TL;DR: Try the abridged version.
+TL;DR: Try the version without narrative.

 Don’t forget, it’s always Asteroid Day on 30 June.